 Stay safe with World Nomads travel safety alerts - follow us

-#Cambodia: Hundreds of people feared dead after bridge bottleneck/stampede at Phnom Penh water festival.over 5 years ago
+#Cambodia: Hundreds of people feared dead after bridge bottleneck/stampede at Phnom Penh water festival.almost 6 years ago

 Recommended vaccinations for Phnom Penh